 I am currently a Fulbright Scholar at Princeton University, Department of Computer Science, RBC Fellow and PhD candidate at the Department of Computer Science (DCS), University of Toronto (UofT) and Vector Institute of AI.

 My research interests include natural language understanding (NLU), (multi-modal) semantic representation, probabilistic graphical models (PGMs), artificial general intelligence (AGI).
 My research philosophy is driven by the imminent need for 'non-expert' human users communicating meaningfully with ubiquitous AI agents using natural language interfaces across modalities (text, speech, or gesture).
 What does it mean to achieve true language understanding for AI agents?
 Can we do better than trial-and-error (supervised) model training?
-Most recently, I've been thinking mostly about 'Symbol Grounding Problem' (Harnad) and semantic representation using PGMs.
+Most recently, I've been exploring the 'Symbol Grounding Problem' (Harnad) and semantic multi-modal representation using PGMs.

 Past: MIT CSAIL; IBM Redbooks (Research Triangle Park, Raleigh), IBM Research, SWG; MBA @ Rotman School of Management, UofT; Research @ Creative Destruction Lab; Founder @MutuoHealth, @Finatechal;